 I'm sorry to say that and I may offend a couple of followers, but 90% of what the people I follow on Twitter and Facebook are posting is crap.
 It usually doesn't concern me in any fashion and isn't funny or interesting in any way.
 Much of it is even pure spam, often unwisely posted because someone forgot to uncheck something like a "Send this to all your friends" box.
 Whenever I visit celebrities on Twitter, I can be sure that even 100% is either inane banter or shameless advertising, and I'm likely to lose my respect for them.
 And although I am aware that friends following me on networks find new EAS content exactly that way (rather than by going directly to my Facebook or Twitter page), I myself avoid checking out my "personalized" feed with "news" from friends, in which messages with relevance are so rare.
 I have also turned off almost all e-mail notifications from networks because there are always much more important things for me to tend to than having the latest news from Twitter and Facebook.
 As I mentioned, I may still need to understand what other people find fascinating about social networks to be able to profit from them.

-Of course, there may be also be Trek-specific reasons for the downturn.
+Of course, there may be also Trek-specific reasons for the downturn.
 As I already mentioned a couple of years ago, Memory Alpha has made many conventional sites dispensable, but although it has the air of being "democratic" (as opposed to the the concept of EAS), I don't think the impact on EAS was as great as on database-type sites.
 Rather than that, there are probably Trek-specific demographic factors.
 Old fans continue to lose their interest for the franchise since 2005, while fans of the new Star Trek (or new fans of Star Trek) have found other places to visit, which may or may not have to do with my stance on the Abramsverse.
 The advent of the new Star Trek and of younger fans coincides with the aforementioned generally new understanding of the internet.
 My generation (meaning everyone over 35) discovered the old-style internet in the mid-90s and generally embraced all changes until a few years ago.
-However, few people of my age that I know in real life care for social networks (except for professional networks such as Linkedin or XING), while it is my impression that for many young people networks are the hubs of their activities.
+However, very few people of my age that I know in real life care for social networks (except for professional networks such as Linkedin or XING), while it is my impression that for many young people networks are the hubs of their activities.

 So what can I do to regain or at least preserve the popularity of EAS?